Why Tokyo Narita Airport Duty Free Stores Need Duty Free Bags for Retail Security

 Laox operates two themed specialty stores in Terminal 1 and Terminal 2 at Narita Airport.
 The product mix centers on Japanese consumer electronics, pharmaceuticals, cosmetics, and cultural creative products.

 Dedicated zones for Japanese cosmetic and pharmaceutical brands such as Shiseido and SK-II, as well as household appliances like rice cookers and beauty devices, are particularly popular.
-Asian travelers account for over 85% of customers, and multilingual shopping assistance is provided to accommodate cross-border consumers.

 The Role of Narita Airport Duty Free Bags